-Chemoprevention.
-This is the use of drugs or nutrients to lower a person’s risk of developing cancer.
+- Chemoprevention.
+Chemoprevention is the use of drugs or nutrients to lower a person’s risk of developing cancer.
 Early research suggests that using antibiotics to treat H. pylori infections (see Risk Factors) can prevent changes to stomach cells that may lead to cancer.

-Newer chemotherapy treatments.
-Chemotherapy with multiple combinations of drugs is being increasingly used for people with stomach cancer, because they work slightly better when used together than as single drugs.
-As outlined in the Treatment Options section, drugs such as paclitaxel, docetaxel, irinotecan, oxaliplatin, as well as oral medications such as S-1 (TS-1) and capecitabine are being studied in combination with other types of chemotherapy.
+- Newer chemotherapy treatments.
+Chemotherapy with multiple combinations of drugs is being increasingly used for people with stomach cancer.
+Drug combinations work slightly better than single drugs.
+As outlined in the Treatment Options section, drugs such as 5-FU, paclitaxel, docetaxel, irinotecan, oxaliplatin, as well as oral medications such as S-1 (TS-1) and capecitabine are being studied in combination with other types of chemotherapy.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments in order to improve patients’ comfort and quality of life.
+- Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments to improve patients’ comfort and quality of life.